 The results of the risk of bias assessment are shown in Figure 2.
 The most notable potential for biased ESBL-E prevalence estimates resulted from selection of study populations.
 Several studies recruited a selected group such as pregnant women, street children, children and staff of an orphanage, or food handlers in schools and as such are likely to produce a biased estimate of community prevalence.
 Though microbiological culture methods were frequently described in a reproducible manner, few studies reported quality control procedures, resulting in an assessment of moderate risk of bias for the majority of studies across this domain.

-Figure 2: results of risk of bias assessment.
+Figure 2: Results of risk of bias assessment.
 Domain 1: are the characteristics of the participants included in the study adequately described?
 Domain 2: Are the eligibility criteria to enter the study explicit and appropriate?
 Domain 3: Were stool culture results precise and reported?
 Domain 4: Were the methods of ESBL confirmatory testing precise?